Singh050/Capture_the_flag/README.md

-Capture the Flag (CTF) Challenges
+**Capture the Flag (CTF) Challenges**

-This repository contains a comprehensive breakdown of a **Capture the Flag (CTF)** exercise.
-The project demonstrates practical skills in vulnerability exploitation, sensitive data extraction, and network traffic analysis through three well-defined tasks.
+This repository contains a comprehensive breakdown of a Capture the Flag (CTF) exercise.
+Through three well-defined tasks, the project demonstrates practical skills in vulnerability exploitation, sensitive data extraction, and network traffic analysis.

 ---